james126/mgm-server/README.md

         - `SQL Injection` input is inserted into the database as String parameters
           <br></br>
 - **Login Page**
-    - Authentication, authorization, redirecting, forwarding and exception handling
+    - Authentication, authorization, forwarding and exception handling
         - `authentication`
+        - `user details` stored in a Postgres database.
+        - `passwords` hashed using *BCryptPasswordEncoder*.
+        - `CustomUserDetailsService` given a username, gets user data from the database
-        - `invalid login` forwards the user to /invalid
+        - `invalid login` forwards the user to '/invalid'.
-        - `password encoding/decoding` user details stored in database
-        - `authorization` admin users can view /admin
-        - `valid login` users are redirected to /admin by a custom handler
+        - `valid login/authorization` admin users are forwarded '/admin'.
           <br></br>
 - **Admin Page**
-    - View/delete submitted 'Contact Us' forms
+    - JWT Cookies, JWT authentication, HTTP request caching and functionality to view/delete submitted 'Contact Us' forms from the database.
+    - To prevent the page refreshing, vanilla JavaScript is used to submit HTTP requests to the Servlet and update only the HTML elements that have changed.
+    - NB: Cross-site tracking cookies must be enabled on the web browser (Firefox, Safari) to include JWT cookies in HTTP requests
+        - `JwtAuthenticationFilter` extracts a JWT cookie from the request and creates a *UserNamePasswordAuthenticationToken*.
+        - `PrintRequestFilter` can  log all url-encoded/JSON HTTP requests.
+        - `InputStreamCachingFilter` caches content type *application/json* requests to prevent *IllegalStateException: “getInputStream() has already been called for this request*.
+        - `CustomAuthenticationProvider` verifies the JWT token and authenticates the request.
+        - `JWTUtility` creates JWT cookies and extracts a username from a token.
-        - `view forms` admin users can iterate through forms which are retrieved from the database
+        - `view forms` admin users can iterate through forms - retrieved from the database.
           <br><picture><img alt="" title="" src="readme/view-next-button.png" align="center" width="30%" height="30%" alt=""></picture>
-        - `delete forms` admin user can delete forms which deletes them from the database
+        - `delete forms` admin users can delete forms - deleting them from the database.
           <br><picture><img alt="" title="" src="readme/delete-button.png" align="center" width="30%" height="30%" alt=""></picture>
         - `logout` redirects the user to the /index page.

 <a name="dependencies"></a>
-## Dependencies/Libraries <a id="dependencies"></a>
+## Dependencies, Libraries etc <a id="dependencies"></a>

 - **`Spring Boot`**
     - various e.g. spring-boot-starter-web